Why the Enneagram Still Doesn’t Belong in Church

 Justin Brierley, Marcia Montenegro, and Todd Wilson on Unbelievable, May 8, 2021

 I prefer it when debaters stick to the facts.
 It was Wilson, though, who descended to, “I don’t mean this as an insult or anything, but really, you’re just a fundamentalist.”
-He’s not “scared” of using “truth” gleaned from the world, he says, implying that’s her real problem.
-She’s running on fear, she’s not rational, and she lacks the capacity he’s got for seeing the “wisdom” in the Enneagram.
+So he’s not “scared” of using “truth” gleaned from the world, he says, implying that’s her real problem.
+She is running on fear, she’s not rational, and she lacks the capacity he’s got for seeing the “wisdom” in the Enneagram.

 So he’s the one who dropped it to that level.
 Fine.
 Let’s follow his lead, and see where it takes us: Who knows more, he or she?
 I think that if we can settle that question, we can also settle the question he raised with his book title.
 Does the Enneagram belong in church?